King County home prices dropped as coronavirus squelched activity, but now the market may be picking up

 Coronavirus’ grip on the Seattle-area housing market may be slackening, though you couldn’t tell by looking at prices for Seattle homes that closed in May.

 Stay-at-home orders kept many potential homebuyers and sellers out of the market in April, sending prices in King County — one of the initial epicenters of the coronavirus pandemic — tumbling in May for the second month in a row.
-In King County, median prices fell 4% year-over-year, to $672,000, according to new data from the Northwest Multiple List Service (NWMLS).
+In King County, median prices fell 4% year-over-year, to $672,000, according to new data from the Northwest Multiple Listing Service (NWMLS).

 County prices also dropped 6% from April to May, the first time since 2014 that homes in the county have fallen in value between two months that typically bring a spring frenzy of homebuying.

-The countywide drop was driven in part by a 2.5% drop from a year ago in the Seattle market, where median prices fell to $765,000.
+The countywide drop was driven in part by a 2.5% drop from a year ago in the Seattle market, when median prices fell to $765,000.
 Further out, prices continued to rise — including by double digits in places like Black Diamond, Woodinville and Duvall.

 Home prices reported for May, though, represent buying activity in April, “sort of the highest period of people sheltering in place,” said Seattle Windermere broker Sol Villarreal.
 At one point in April, nearly 40% fewer home shoppers were inking deals than in 2019.